The Conference of the Birds: La Conférence des oiseaux and other theatrical adaptations

 Peter Brook and Jean-Claude Carrière adapted the poem into a play titled La Conférence des oiseaux (The Conference of the Birds), which they published in 1979.
 Brook toured embryonic versions of the play around rural Africa during the visit of his International Centre for Theatre Research to that continent in 1972–73, before presenting two extremely successful productions to Western audiences—one in New York City at La MaMa E.T.C., and one in Paris.
 John Heilpern gives an account of the events surrounding the early development of the play in his 1977 book Conference of the Birds: The Story of Peter Brook in Africa.

 Sholeh Wolpe's stage adaptation of The Conference of the Birds was premiered by Inferno Theatre and Ubuntu Theater Project (now Oakland Theater Project), in Oakland California in November 2018.

 Illustrations

 Collection at the Metropolitan Museum of Art, New York.
 Folio from an illustrated Persian manuscript dated c.1600.
 Paintings by Habiballah of Sava (active ca. 1590–1610), in ink, opaque watercolor, gold, and silver on paper, dimensions 25,4 x 11,4 cm.

+In popular culture

+ARTE France will launch 30 Birds, an upcoming puzzle video game inspired by Persian art and The Conference of the Birds.
+Set in the magical city of The Lanterns, the player takes on the role of Zig, a female detective assigned to track down an internationally wanted criminal known as "The Scientist", who is also the prime suspect in the kidnapping of the city's patron bird goddess, Simurgh.
+For Zig to both apprehend The Scientist and rescue Simurgh, she must recruit the eponymous thirty birds while solving complex puzzles along the way.